franciscrot/dma/dh-frames.md

 DH+ exists at the crossroads of media, arts, and humanities, and data science / computer science.

-- Humanities data science (see "Research Design" for more)
-- Critical metric studies: statistics as interpretation, not just calculation

 <details>
 <summary>Resources</summary>

+- Add resources on humanities data science (see "Research Design" for more)
+- Add resources on critical metric studies: statistics as interpretation, not just calculation
 - Programming Historian: [Correspondence Analysis for Historical Research with R](https://programminghistorian.org/en/lessons/correspondence-analysis-in-R).
 "This tutorial explains how to carry out and interpret a correspondence analysis, which can be used to identify relationships within categorical data." :contentReference[oaicite:2]{index=2}
 - Programming Historian: [Regression Analysis with Scikit-Learn (part 1 - Linear)](https://programminghistorian.org/en/lessons/linear-regression).
 "This lesson provides an overview of linear regression and walks through running regression algorithms in Python using scikit-learn." :contentReference[oaicite:3]{index=3}
 - Programming Historian: [Regression Analysis with Scikit-learn (part 2 - Logistic)](https://programminghistorian.org/en/lessons/logistic-regression).
 "This lesson provides an overview of logistic regression and walks through building logistic regression models with scikit-learn." :contentReference[oaicite:4]{index=4}